aemonge/ollama-watchdog/README.md

 -   [ ] After a set amount of time with no response from the server, send the buffer to markdown and render it.
 And quite the tail, and watch the file with watchdog to be less resource intensive
+-   [ ] Use a database to store the conversations.